N-Garner/N-Garner/README.md

 ### Hi there 👋

+Hi, I’m @N-Garner, also known as Nick Garner.
+I'm a reaserch scientist and PhD student, primarily using R to analyse rodent and human circadian data.

 <!--
 **N-Garner/N-Garner** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.